Joint-assessment Outline

 • Default.
 The default configuration of the project is described under the getting started section of the documentation.

 • Secure.
 The recommended production configuration of the project is described under a separate part of the documentation.
+It is not explicitly secure by default.

 Project Compliance